LoyolaChicagoCS/gradhandbook/source/ms_programs.rst

 net-centric computing.
 They will also have a firm grasp of current and future effects of the convergence of the telecommunications, media, and information technology sectors.

+While mixing in
+A significant portion of the program is available online, and more courses are being added.

+.. when?

    All course work can be completed online, and the program includes an intensive on-site immersion as a capstone.

+Make sure you have read :ref:`common_program_features`.

-To achieve depth, students must complete the following:
+In summary, to achieve depth and breadth, students must complete the following:

 *   One (1) required course addressing ethical and social issues in the computing field.
-*   Three (3) courses within one of the following tracks:
+*   Three (3) courses within *one* of the following tracks:
     Enterprise Information Management, Technology Management,
     Information Assurance, or Enterprise Networking.
-*   Six (6) courses that do not need to be in any track:
+*   Six (6) courses or 18 credits that do not need to be in any track.
+They can be any course in the :ref:`general_electives`.
-    All 400 level Computer Science courses 400+ level CSIS courses (cross listed with the Business School) are allowed.
-    There are also numerous options for independent study, including a programming project, research, or a service-oriented project.

-Note that you only need three courses in some track and have six free electives from any 400 level COMP or CSIS course.
+Note that you only need three courses in *some* track.
+There is no need to satisfy more than one track.

 Required Course (3 credits)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~